hayhay7789/cyber-volantes-cursors/README.md

 # Cyber-Volantes Cursors (Dark)

-A combination of Volantes cursors with the Cyberpunk 2077 loading animation featured in the Daemon 2.0 Plasma theme.
+This is the Volantes dark cursor pack, modified with the Cyberpunk 2077 "spinning disk" loading animation.
+The source file for the animation was sourced from the Daemon 2.0 Plasma theme.
 These are fully animated at 24fps and available in 64px, 48px, 32px, or 24px sizes.

-Only available for Dark theme.
+It is only available with dark theme cursors at the moment.
+I may make this for the light theme cursors as well if anyone shows interest.

 To make your system look even more Cyberpunk, the [Daemon 2.0](https://github.com/MathisP75/daemon-kde-mk2) Plasma theme and colour scheme looks amazing with these cursors.